-The Comprehensive Annual Financial Report (CAFR) of the Parkway C-2 School District (District), Chesterfield, Missouri for the fiscal year ended June 30, 2016 is presented on the following pages.
+The Comprehensive Annual Financial Report (CAFR) of the Parkway C-2 School District (District), Chesterfield, Missouri for the fiscal year ended June 30, 2017 is presented on the following pages.
 This report provides full disclosure of the District's financial operation.
-Missouri revised statute 165.111 requires an audit to be performed at least biennially of the financial records of all funds of the District.
-Parkway has always chosen to have an audit done annually rather than biennially.
 This CAFR, which includes an opinion from the Independent Auditors that conducted the District's audit, conforms to the Generally Accepted Accounting Principles in the United States of America (GAAP) as applicable to governmental entities.
 The District maintains full responsibility for the accuracy of the data and the completeness and fairness of the presentation, including all disclosures.